 Best nights to experience the bio bay in Puerto Rico

 Before proceeding with the Bioluminescent Bay tour reservation in Puerto Rico its sort of vital to know the moon phase and make sure it is in the good for viewing condition.
 The best viewing conditions of a bioluminescent bay take place when light pollution is reduced to a minimum.
-Therefore it’s strongly encouraged to consult with a tour guide or the Bio Bay Moon Calendar in this article.
+Therefore it’s strongly encouraged to consult with a tour guide or the Bio Bay Moon Calendar at the end of this article.

 If the moon is too bright, typically when it’s in waxing and full phases, the tour operators will bring a dark piece of cloth to cover up excessive moonlight.
 The size of the moon is not as important as timing its phase.
 Generally, it is the brightest for the five days before becoming full.
 The perfect viewing conditions for glowing water are when the moon is new or in the waning phase.